eclipse-osee/org.eclipse.osee/docs/OSEE/Developers_Guide/How_To_Build_OSEE.md

 		2. Example: /c/Tools/JDK11/bin/keytool.exe -importcert -keystore /c/Users/<username>/.keystore/keystore.jks -storepass secret -alias maven-ci -file /c/Tools/maven/apache-maven-3.9.0/certs/maven-ci-msc-com.pem
     4. If you experience any "Unable to find valid certification path to requested target" errors during the following steps, please repeat the above three steps to acquire and add the certificate for any missing resources.

-10. Navigate to org.eclipse.osee/plugins/org.eclipse.osee.parent/extras and run the following command in Git Bash:
+8. Navigate to org.eclipse.osee/plugins/org.eclipse.osee.osgi.converter.parent and run the following command in Git Bash:
-`mvn clean verify -Dnot_ci_eclipse=true -Dexternal-eclipse-ip-site=../../../../org.eclipse.ip.p2-1.0.0.zip`
+`mvn clean verify -Drelease`

-11. Navigate to org.eclipse.osee/plugins/org.eclipse.osee.dep.parent and run the following command in Git Bash:
+9. Navigate to org.eclipse.osee/plugins/org.eclipse.osee.dep.parent and run the following command in Git Bash:
-`mvn clean verify -Declipse-ip-site=file:../../../org.eclipse.ip/org.eclipse.ip.p2/target/repository`
+`mvn clean verify`

-12. You should now be able to run a local build by:
+10. You should now be able to run a local build by:
 	1. Navigating to org.eclipse.osee/plugins/org.eclipse.osee.parent.
     2. Running `mvn clean verify` in Git Bash to build with tests or `mvn clean verify -DskipTests` to build without tests.
 		1. Server Location: